Rewst Terminology

 Introduction

-As you embark on your journey with Rewst, you may come across a range of terms and concepts unique to our platform.
-This guide is designed as a quick reference, helping you dive into each term in-depth and ensuring a smooth and insightful experience.
-You can navigate through the clickable table of contents or use the search functionality for specific terms.
+As you start your journey with Rewst, you'll come across a range of terms and concepts unique to our platform.
+This guide is designed as a quick reference you can refer back to during your Cluck University training.
+Click through the table of contents below, or scroll and search for specific terms.

 Integrations